Contents

 In an eggshell...

-- Your antral follicle count is a way of measuring how many eggs you might have left in your ovaries.
+- Your antral follicle count is a way of measuring your ovarian reserve along with tests such as AMH

 - It's a quick, painless transvaginal scan that allows your healthcare specialist to get a view of your ovarian health, as well as number of follicles present.